-If the gear position indicator shows "-" and blink or, one or both shift switches do not function while riding, perform the following:
+If the gear position indicator shows "-" and blinks, or one or both shift switches do not function while riding, perform the following:

 - 1. Stop the ATV. - 2.
-Turn the ignition switch to the OFF (w) position. - 3.
-After the engine stops, turn the ignition switch to the ON (q) position. - 4.
+Turn the ignition switch to the OFF (O) position. - 3.
+After the engine stops, turn the ignition switch to the ON (1) position. - 4.
 Check the gear position indicator.